halogenjs/model/Readme.md

 model.command('edit-user').properties().get('Username'); // "Terry Wogan"
 ```

-Hyperbone Model offers a method to automatically detect these and then keep them automatically synchronised.
+Halogen Model offers a method to automatically detect these and then keep them automatically synchronised.
 In a way this behaviour emulates the classic Backbone developer experience, where you bind a view to your model, manipulate just that model and then, when you're wanting to persist something you execute a command (which handily has any changes made to the parent model reflected in it automatically).

 To use Command/Model sync, do: